 The Cambridge diet, which was originally devised by Dr Alan Howard at Cambridge University in 1970, can promise rapid weight loss thanks to meal-replacement food packs that have all the recommended daily allowance of vitamins and minerals.

-There are 5 steps to The Cambridge Diet, ranging from step 1, called Sole Source (around 500 calories per day) to step 5 (1,500 calories per day).
+There are five steps to The Cambridge Diet, ranging from step one, called Sole Source (around 500 calories per day) to step five (1,500 calories per day).
 Each step includes at least one meal-replacement food pack, which could be a nutrition bar, soup, mousse or shake.
 The principle of the diet is that with the right amount of protein, carbohydrate, fat, very few calories and the recommended daily allowance of vitamins and minerals, your body gets all the nutrients it needs and uses its fat stores for energy, therefore burning fat.
-And because the diet is high protein you don’t lose muscle mass or have cravings, like on other diets.
+And because the diet is high protein, you don’t lose muscle mass or have cravings, like on other diets.

-If you feel inspired by Jennifer and want to follow in her footsteps, then read on to find out all about how the Cambridge Diet can work for you!
+If you feel inspired, read on to find out all about how the Cambridge Diet can work for you!